Project Riese: History

-Due to increasing Allied air raids, Nazi Germany relocated a large part of its strategic armaments production into safer regions including Province of Lower Silesia.
-Plans to protect critical infrastructure also involved transfer of the arms factories to underground bunkers and construction of air-raid shelters for government officials.
+Due to an increase in Allied air raids, Nazi Germany relocated much of its strategic armaments production to safer regions, including the Province of Lower Silesia.
+The plans to protect critical infrastructure also involved transferring the arms factories to underground bunkers and constructing air-raid shelters for government officials.

-In September 1943, Minister of Armaments and War Production Albert Speer and the senior management of Organisation Todt started talks on Project Riese.
-As a result, the Silesian Industrial Company (Industriegemeinschaft Schlesien) was created to conduct construction work.
-In November, collective camps (Gemeinschaftslager, GL) were established for forced labourers, mainly from the Soviet Union and Poland, POWs from Italy, the Soviet Union, and later Poland as an aftermath of the Warsaw Uprising (List of camps).
+In September 1943, the Minister of Armaments and War Production, Albert Speer, and senior Organisation Todt management started talks on Project Riese.
+The Silesian Industrial Company (Industriegemeinschaft Schlesien) was subsequently established to conduct construction work.
+In November, collective camps (Gemeinschaftslager, GL) were set up to house forced labourers, primarily from the Soviet Union and Poland, as well as POWs from Italy, the Soviet Union and, later, Poland, following the Warsaw Uprising (List of camps).